m67hoff/aspera-browser/README.md

 Angular App using Aspera Connect API and Node API for file and folder upload & download.
 UI using Angular Material components.

-(:exclamation: At the moment this is just a personal project for me to get familiar with the Aspera APIs and technology, and not an "official" open source porject from IBM / Aspera)
+(:exclamation: At the moment this is just a personal project for me to get familiar with the Aspera APIs and technology, and not an "official" open source project from IBM / Aspera)

 ### See it live:
 A sample is deployed on IBM Cloud: